 Q: Why is this message about learning our history so important for the youth today to understand?

 I mean, I do think that things are always getting better, and I think that this generation is exceptional, is just very forward-thinking, and is very aware of these things.
-When I was a kid, terms like privilege, no one used in these contexts…So there’s been enormous progress made, and I think there’s a lot more, the young people today have a lot more sensitivity.
-And my hope is that there would be less naked self-interest, and that people would be more concerned, and continue to be more concerned about other people.
+When I was a kid, terms like privilege, no one used in these contexts…So there’s been enormous progress made, and I think there’s a lot more, young people today have a lot more sensitivity.
+And my hope is that there would be less naked self-interest and that people would be more concerned, and continue to be more concerned about other people.
 Are they being included?
 Are they being welcomed?
 And so on.

-Q: What do you think about the institutions in Scarsdale, and how much we need to maybe reform them in the future?
+Q: What do you think about the institutions in Scarsdale, and how much do we need to maybe reform them in the future?
 Where do we need to go from here?

 So…it’s an interesting and complicated question…We talked about Wayside Cottage, which had a lot of this land kind of under it, and there were people, there were enslaved people who lived there, so they surely belonged to this land.
 It’s a difficult thing on a personal level for many people in Scarsdale, because many people in Scarsdale, if they are of either Asian heritage or Jewish in particular, weren’t here during slavery, right?
 So, in that sense, they are deemed to be benefiting from something that happened before they got here…I mean, obviously, racism is still alive and well, and some people are able to sort of slot into American society more easily… You know, and again, it’s not Scarsdale-specific.
 It’s that black people have had less intergenerational wealth everywhere in America because of their status for many of them as property up through the early to Mid-1800s.